ykotseruba/attention_and_driving/README.md

 * [Datasets](https://ykotseruba.github.io/attention_and_driving/datasets_datasets.html)
 * [Surveys](https://ykotseruba.github.io/attention_and_driving/surveys_surveys.html)

-*Note: to copy the contents of the cell in any table double-click on it.*
+*Note: double-click on the cell in any table to copy its contents or select text normally by clicking and dragging.*

 # Data in Excel spreadsheets
 Download from the `spreadsheets` folder.